AzzamSyakir/proxmox-vm-template-script/readme.md

 # Proxmox Cloud-Init Template Script

-This repository contains a Bash script that automates the creation of an Ubuntu cloud-init template for Proxmox VE.
+This repository contains a script that automates the creation of an Ubuntu cloud-init template for Proxmox VE.
 The script downloads an Ubuntu cloud image, customizes it with first-boot configurations, resizes the disk, and finally creates a Proxmox template for quick virtual machine provisioning.

 ## Overview